Appendices

 8. Verify that the stone storage system has a level bottom.
 Terraced systems may be used to maintain a level infiltration interface with native soil while accommodating significant grade changes.
 [Section 4.2.3, 6c]

-5. Verify that pretreatment is provided for all runoff entering the porous pavement, including pretreatment of runoff from all inlets.
+5. Verify that pretreatment is provided for all runoff entering the porous surface, including pretreatment of runoff from all inlets.
 At a minimum, this can be achieved through the use of sumps and traps for inlets and sump boxes with traps downstream of trench drains.
 [Section 4.2.3, 4]

 6. Verify that, when SMPs are used in series, the storage areas for all SMPs provide cumulative static storage for the WQv.
 [Section 4.2.3, 9]

 7. Verify that any impervious liner, if necessary, lines a minimal portion of the total porous area.
-If a significant area needs to be lined, porous pavement may not be an appropriate management strategy.
+If a significant area needs to be lined, porous surface may not be an appropriate management strategy.
 [Section 4.2.3, 10]

 1. Underdrains must be surrounded by a sand or stone layer to filter sediment and facilitate drainage.
 [Section 4.2.3, 11a]